andyl/uber_gen/README.md

 ### Atree Context

-The UberGen Context is a Plug-like structure:
+The Atree Context is a Plug-like structure:

     %{
       env: %{